asyncapi/community/mentorship/summerofcode/2023/workflowautomation/README.md

 ### `invite-maintainers.yaml`

 This workflow is triggered when a new maintainer is added.
-It calls the GitHub API to invite the maintainer to the AsyncAPI organization and creates a new team for the maintainers.
-The workflow also adds the newmaintainer to the Maintainers GitHub team.
+It calls the GitHub API to invite the maintainer to the AsyncAPI organization and adds to a existing team for the maintainers.
+The workflow also adds the new maintainer to the Maintainers GitHub team.

 > Note: This workflow should be located in the community repository.